 Level of service and availability

-Availability, in relation to AtoN, means the probability that the AtoN is performing its function at any time.
+Availability, in relation to AtoN, means the probability that the AtoN is performing its function to a published level of service at any time.
 There are IALA defined level of service categories for availability, expressed as a percentage of time that the AtoN is performing its function(s).
 The designation of a category is an indication of the criticality of the function of the AtoN.
 This, in turn, will influence the required reliability of the AtoN and the associated maintenance regime (see section 8.3).
 Guidance on selecting an appropriate category for a new AtoN is provided in Recommendation R0130 Categorization and availability of Objectives for Short Range Aids to Navigation (0130) [10].

 Other requirement examples provided in Table 1 will be discussed throughout sections 6 to 8.